aminoacid-01/beat-boxd/README.md

 #### Color Contrast:
 - Ensuring sufficient color contrast between text and background to make content readable for users with visual impairments.
 - Use of tools like [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to verify color contrast ratios.
+- Only issue regarding colour contrast is with the btn-primary styling, it's just short of being a passable contrast.

 #### Responsive Design:
 - Ensuring that the application is fully responsive and accessible on various devices and screen sizes.